dassiorleando/springboot-orientdb/README.md

-spring-orientdb
+springboot-orientdb
 =========================
-Spring-boot and OrientDB example using the native driver.
+Spring-boot & OrientDB example using the native driver.

 Prerequisites
 -------------